stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Note that in the client code, after the response is retrieved, the implicit
-type casts done by assignments extract the values.
-These casts can be used
+type casts done by assignments will retrieve the values that are type-cast
-anywhere to extract values:
+converted if needed.
+These casts can be used anywhere to retrieve values:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     params response = rpc();